 An intervention can be any measure that could potentially make additional water available.
 About 45 potential interventions were identified and some new potential interventions were formulated.
 Following initial technical evaluation and review by key stakeholders, agreement was reached on which interventions to evaluate further in greater depth.
-The salient features and preliminary implementation programmes of the evaluated schemes are shown in Table E1.
+The salient features of the evaluated schemes are shown in Table E1 and the locations of the schemes are shown in Figure E4 on the following page.